Have you ever stopped to ponder for a second just how much work goes into maintaining the beautiful outdoor spaces we enjoy in our communities?

 13. Take earphones and listen to a motivating podcast or walking music.

 14. Know that you might see some Austin weirdness.
 In fact, it’s highly likely!
+Someone may be jogging in western boots, or you might have the opportunity to join in with a group of fun and uninhibited dance walkers!

 15. Enjoy the beauty.
 Some dedicated individuals have worked to keep it pretty for us.